 ACTS Healthy Behavior Success Skills pull clients towards positive change with four internal control skills drawn from well-established, research supported intervention methods (i.e., Relapse Prevention, Emotional Regulation, Decisional Balance and Social Problem Solving) selected for their application to multiple forms of unhealthy, harmful behavior.

-These Healthy Behavior Success Skills are combined in a user-friendly format to help clients pull themselves out of problem situations, “Avoid trouble, Calm Down, Think it through and Solve the problem”.
-These skills are described in detail with case examples and treatment exercises in Chapters 4- 7 of The Clinician’s Guide to Social Responsibility Therapy.
+ACTS Healthy Behavior Success Skills are combined in a user-friendly format to help clients pull themselves out of problem situations, “Avoid trouble, Calm Down, Think it through and Solve the problem”.
+These skills are described in detail with case examples and treatment exercises in Chapters 4- 7 of The Clinician’s Guide to Social Responsibility Therapy (See "SRT Books" page).

 External control intervention and monitoring pushes clients towards positive change by providing reinforcement and consequences for adherence to rules that set them up to succeed.

 For example, weight management program rules that discourage eating unhealthy food are often externally monitored by weigh ins which result in social reinforcement or consequences.
 Substance abuse programs rules prohibiting drugs and alcohol typically are externally monitored with urine toxicology screenings which result in reinforcement (e.g., receiving sobriety coin) or consequences (e.g., referral to a higher level of care).
 Sex offender treatment rules that prohibit going near schools or victim residences may be externally monitored with GPS bracelets which can result in legal consequences.

 Social Learning: Healthy Relationship Success Skills

 "Most Human Behavior is learned observationally through modeling from others" -- Albert Bandura

 SRT develops social maturity and emotional maturity as Healthy Relationship Success Skills and competing factors to unhealthy, harmful, behavior.